The World's Best 101 customer service tips and techniques. Only GOLD NUGGETS. Powerful. Profitable. Portable.

 Mike Johnson has been fascinated with the power of exceptional customer service since 1981 when as a McDonald's restaurant manager, he was told by company President Ed Rensi that his restaurant's customer service was the best he'd ever seen, anywhere.
 McDonald's then filmed a customer service training video in Mike's restaurant for system-wide distribution.

-Three decades later, Mike is now a journalist and business owner who has published more than 800,000 words on the topic of customer service.
+Mike has since been a journalist and business owner who has published more than 800,000 words on the topic of customer service.
 He has interviewed executives at more than 150 of America's most service-renowned companies including Disney, Federal Express, Southwest Airlines and Ritz-Carlton.